Skip to content

 Terminal window

-# Use high port
+# Use high port (recommended)

-mockd start --https --port 8443
+mockd start --tls-auto --https-port 8443

-# Or grant capability (Linux)
+# Or grant capability (Linux) to bind port 443

 sudo setcap 'cap_net_bind_service=+ep' $(which mockd)